atompsv/rl-swarm-setup/README.md

 * Make sure **port 3000** is free before starting.
 * LocalTunnel requires an **internet connection**.
-* Scripts are safe to run multiple times — they handle cleanup automatically.
+* Scripts are safe to run multiple times, they handle cleanup automatically.

 ---